The Invisible Man (2020 film): Critical response

 Elisabeth Moss received praise from critics for her performance in the film.

-Review aggregator website Rotten Tomatoes reported that 91% of 423 reviews of the film were positive with an average rating of 7.7/10.
+Review aggregator website Rotten Tomatoes reported that 91% of 422 reviews of the film were positive with an average rating of 7.8/10.
 The site's critics consensus reads: "Smart, well-acted, and above all scary, The Invisible Man proves that sometimes, the classic source material for a fresh reboot can be hiding in plain sight."
-As of September 2025, Rotten Tomatoes ranks it as the 30th best horror film of all time.
+As of September 2025, Rotten Tomatoes ranked it as the 30th best horror film of all time.
 Metacritic assigned a weighted average score of 72 out of 100, based on 58 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, and PostTrak reported it received an overall positive score of 76% and an average four out of five stars, with 53% of people they polled saying they would definitely recommend the film.

 Manohla Dargis of The New York Times wrote that Moss's performance "gives the movie its emotional stakes," adding, "while her agony can be unnerving, it is even more shivery when her weeping stops and this horror-movie damsel in distress becomes a threat."
 Writing for The A.V.
 Club, Jesse Hassenger gave the film a "B+", also praising Moss's performance and the film's centering of her character's experience; the publication followed up with a video review from senior writer Katie Rife and Ignatiy Vishnevetsky, who also gave a positive review, for the aesthetic and filmmaking of Blumhouse Productions and Moss's performance.
 Alison Willmore of Vulture commented about the effectiveness of Moss's facial expressions, and said that she "has established herself as an empress of the onscreen breakdown, our lady of ruined eye makeup".
 Patrick Cavanaugh of ComicBook.com gave the film four out of five stars, and wrote that Whannell's film is "an experience that is both effective as a full-blown horror film and as a chilling reminder of the abuse one can suffer from a supposed loved one."